gibbok/image-editor/README.md

 To learn more about my work experience please check my LinkedIn profile: <https://www.linkedin.com/in/simone-poggiali/>

+For more information please do not hesitate to contact me at: gibbok.coding📧gmail.com

 ## Install instruction

 - Clone this repo `git clone https://github.com/gibbok/image-editor.git`